ganeshmorye/store_sales_timeseries_predictor/README.md

 - Utilizing an enhanced time series cross-validation method to evaluate models without data leakage.
 - Hyperparameter tuning to optimize model performance.

+**Individual Models for Each Product Family**

+The decision to build individual models for each product family was driven by several factors intrinsic to the nature of retail sales forecasting:

+- **Product Distinctiveness**: Each product family typically exhibits unique sales patterns and trends influenced by factors such as seasonal demand, promotions, and consumer preferences.
+A single model might not capture these nuances effectively.

+- **Feature Interaction**: Different families may have varying relationships with the predictors.
+For example, the effect of a national holiday on food items might be different from that on clothing.
+Separate models allow for these distinct interactions to be learned more effectively.

+- **Model Complexity**: Combining all families into a single model could lead to a complex model that is hard to optimize and may require extensive computational resources.
+Individual models simplify the training process and can be more interpretable.

+- **Target Scale Variability**: Sales volumes can vary significantly across families.
+If a single model is used, it may become biased towards families with higher sales volumes, potentially at the expense of accuracy in predicting sales for families with lower volumes.

+- **Promotion Sensitivity**: The impact of promotions may vary widely across different product families.
+Individual models allow for a more tailored approach to understanding how promotions affect each family's sales.

+- **Inventory Management**: For supply chain and inventory management, having specific predictions for each family helps in precise stock planning, reducing the risk of overstocking or stockouts.

+- **Model Adaptability**: Separate models allow for flexibility in updating and maintaining the forecasting system.
+If sales dynamics change for a particular family, only the relevant model needs to be retrained, without affecting the others.

+- **Performance Optimization**: By building individual models, we could fine-tune and optimize each model's hyperparameters specifically for the sales behavior of each family, leading to more accurate predictions.

+In summary, creating individual models for each product family allowed us to tailor the forecasting to the specific characteristics and sales dynamics of each category, thereby enhancing the accuracy and usefulness of our predictive insights.

 ## Predictions and Submission

 The project concludes with generating sales forecasts for the test dataset, handling zero sales for certain product families based on recent sales data, and preparing a submission file for the Kaggle competition.